jackie-ak/altcha-django-poc/README.md

 * provide an `altcha/` endpoint through the `altcha_challenge` API view (see src/api/urls.py and api/views.py)
-* create a customized `AltchaAuthenticationForm` based on Django's default `AuthenticationForm`, adding the Altcha verification before the actual authentication verification (see src/auth/forms.py)
+* create a customized `AltchaAuthenticationForm` based on Django's default `AuthenticationForm`, adding the ALTCHA verification before the actual authentication verification (see src/auth/forms.py)
 * create a customized templated for the login page, based on Django's default login template.
 This is the file in src/templates/auth/altcha_login.html,